se37301/suburban/README.md

 https://github.com/se37301/suburban/blob/master/FocusAreas.md

-### What
+### What needs to be done
 - The Definition of the Focus Areas and the Foucs Area Types
 - The Structure
 - Shared Knowledge
 ![Image of Suburban Focus Areas](https://github.com/se37301/suburban/blob/master/Docs/PNGs/F00.%20Focus%20Areas%20-%20Simplified.png)

-### How
+### How it is done
-- Simplify by defining the most important Focus Areas that matters
+- By simplifing and defining the most important Focus Areas that matters
-- Structure the focus areas
+- By structuring the Focus Areas nd its Focus Area Types
-- Stimulate many new solution areas
+- By stimulate new solution areas and connect and collaborate other eco-systems
-- Collective Intelligence of the many
+- By collective Intelligence of the many

 ![Image of Suburban Focus Areas](https://github.com/se37301/suburban/blob/master/Docs/PNGs/F001.%20Focus%20Areas%20-%20Detailed.png)